All Episodes

 I don't want to think of them losing the House because we know what the result of that will be.

-Their agenda will stop and they'll try to impeach the president 400 times.
+Their agenda will stop, and they'll try to impeach the president 400 times.

-Um you know, you gotta have, first of all, I mean, voters vote for an agenda, they vote for a person, but the president laid out a very clear vision of what he was running for, and all he's been focused on through through his first hundred days and into now and into the summer's reconciliation bill is making good on his promises, which is what the American people voted on.
+You know, you got to have, first of all, I mean, voters vote for an agenda, they vote for a person, but the president laid out a very clear vision of what he was running for.

-And you know, what's in this bill, I mean, first of all, we're renewing the 2017 Tax Cut and Jobs Act that Trump passed, which was the largest tax cut in history.
+And, you know, what's in this bill, I mean, first of all, we're renewing the 2017 Tax Cut and Jobs Act that Trump passed, which was the largest tax cut in history.

 We're extending those tax cuts and making them even bigger.

-Um we've got to give people relief.
+We've got to give people relief.

-We know that the terrible policies of the Biden era brought us four decade high inflation, which has been under control since President Trump came to office.
+We know that the terrible policies of the Biden era brought us four decade-high inflation, which has been under control since President Trump came to office.

 In fact, the inflation reports keep coming in lower and lower than predicted each month.